wp-cli/handbook/repository-management.md

 Tagging a release should be postponed (for a few to several days) if there's an open pull request that makes sense to include in the release.

 Package release notes should include the subject of and a link to each merged pull request.
+It's not necessary to include minor documentation and coding standard changes.
 Feel free to edit the subject for clarity.
 See [wp-cli/scaffold-command v1.0.6](https://github.com/wp-cli/scaffold-command/releases/tag/v1.0.6) for an example.

 Importantly, tagging a package release is also an opportunity to perform a final review of product quality: